The AME3 Rules

 - The Match is the Anticipate, Advance and Assess Loop for the Arena.

-- Each Match is a fixed period during which all work in an Arena is carried out, lasting at most a moth.
+- Each Match is a fixed period during which all work in an Arena is carried out, lasting at most a month.

 - In Enterprises with multiple Arenas, all Arenas follow the same Match schedule.